ofrnsb/OPENAI_REALTIME_WEBRTC/README.md

 ### AI-Powered Technical Interviewer
+- Optimized for senior-level software engineers
 - Screen sharing recording
 - Camera recording
 - Audio recording
-- Download screen and webcam recordings at the end of the interview
+- Download recording at the end of the interview
 - Multiple language options
 - Multiple voice options
 - Pause microphone and/or camera
 - Interview timer
+- Real-time interactions

-> ps: You have to insert your OpenAI API Token
+> ps: You have to insert your API Keys

 <p align="center"><strong>OB</strong></p>